bnina-ayoub/RoboDogV1/README.md

 ros2 topic pub /robot1/robot_mode quadropted_msgs/msg/RobotModeCommand "{mode: 'STAND', robot_id: 1}" --once
 ```

-### Verify Smoother Server
+### Verify Smoother Server and Teleop Twist Keyboard
-Ensure the `smoother_server` service is running.
+Ensure the `smoother_server` and `/teleop_twist_keyboard` services are running.
 If not, check the logs or restart the launch file.

 ### Controlling the Robot
 Use teleop to control the robot: